Duty Disability Insurance Helps Injured & Ill Workers in Protective Occupations

 You will be required to submit two qualifying medical reports and an employer disability certification to the Wisconsin Retirement System before the special disability benefit can be approved.

-If a protective occupation participant dies as a result of an injury or disease for which duty disability would be payable, their surviving spouse and any children under age 18 may be eligible for duty disability death benefits.
+If a protective occupation employee dies as a result of an injury or disease for which duty disability would be payable, their surviving spouse and any children under age 18 may be eligible for duty disability death benefits.
+In addition, domestic partners may be eligible for death benefits.

 Appealing a Denial of Duty Disability Benefits

 If your duty disability application is denied, you or your employer can contest the denial by filing written notice of appeal with the Department of Workforce Development, Worker’s Compensation Division.
-The appeal process is subject to the same rules as worker’s compensation appeals.
+The duty disability appeal process is subject to the same procedural rules as a worker’s compensation appeal, including a full hearing before an administrative law judge.

 If you disagree with a decision about your duty disability benefit amount, termination of benefits, benefit offsets, or a determination of your qualifying date, you have the right to appeal.